wu-lee/rushkoff-archive/docs/_articles/program-your-own-money.md

 This all began back in the Renaissance, when a waning monarchy was looking for ways to preserve its power in the face of a rising merchant class.
 The merchants were becoming richer than the royals.
 So the monarchs came up with an idea: chartered monopolies.
 By granting one of these new companies exclusive province over a particular industry or region, monarchs earned their undying loyalty -- as well as a generous portion of shares in the enterprise.
 They began to write laws that favored their chartered companies, such as preventing inhabitants of colonies from creating any value for themselves; they had to ship raw resources back to the mother country, where they were processed into clothes or other finished goods.

-This model of business-by-extraction carn·ed O t fi ver o nance
+This model of business-by-extraction carried over to finance as well.

-as well.
 European towns had used local currencies for centuries.

-Farmers would bring their wheat to a grain store, which would in

-tum give them receipts for the amount of grain the store was keeping for them.
+Farmers would bring their wheat to a grain store, which would in tum give them receipts for the amount of grain the store was keeping for them.
 These receipts served as local currency.
-The system

-was so efficient, and people were living so well, that people of this

-era were taller than at any time before the last few decades.
-By making local currency illegal, a monarch could force people to use his

-own more expensive "coin of the realm" instead.
-Instead of being

-earned into existence, this money was borrowed into existence.
+The system was so efficient, and people were living so well, that people of this era were taller than at any time before the last few decades.
+By making local currency illegal, a monarch could force people to use his own more expensive "coin of the realm" instead.
+Instead of being earned into existence, this money was _borrowed_ into existence.

 Over the next four hundred years, the business of money slowly